 I called and left a message for Glee Gum.
 I have not heard back yet, but I’ll be sure and post an update here when I get an answer.

 UPDATE: I just spoke with Deborah Schimberg from Glee Gum.
 In fact, Glee’s gum base DOES contain polyvinyl acetate in addition to chicle.
 They are working on developing an all natural gum base with no synthetics.
-But at this point, she says that all gum manufacturers use synthetics in their gum base.
-And in fact, there are only a handful of gum base providers and they won’t even provide complete information to the chewing gum manufacturers about ingredients.
+But at this point, she says, all gum manufacturers use synthetics in their gum base.
+And in fact, there are only a handful of gum base providers, and they won’t even provide complete information to the chewing gum manufacturers about ingredients.

 Deborah is hoping to release the new gum base in 2010, but she has several concerns to deal with.
 Natural rubber, for example, could be an allergen for people with latex allergies.
 And there are concerns about other possible ingredients.
 But she said she’d let me know first thing when the new gum base is ready.